Scopes

 - The module system's

-would be used to generate the option list, while config
+options would be used to generate the option list, while config would be

 used to evaluate and preview values of those options.